quat1024/garden/garden/broken-bone.md

 I can walk with one crutch sometimes.
 Two is better and easier, but then I don't have a free hand.

 Showering was hard but I've figured it out.

+## Later

+That stuff was written about 2 or 3 weeks ago.
+I've improved a lot; I am somewhat ambulatory on my own if I am careful.
+I still use crutches for safety and comfort because putting weight on my foot still does hurt, sometimes, if it's feeling like it.

+Transportation to and from school has been going swimmingly.
+I am happy to get back in class!